-- Inferred seasonal patterns, so the alert might be automatically suppressed if it remains open past a historical norm.
+- Inferred seasonal patterns, so the alert might be suppressed if it remains open past a historical norm.

 - Learning algorithms, which can be trained to suppress alerts that match specific patterns.

 Metrics can be evaluated against threshold limits.
 Two types of thresholds are supported.
 A static threshold is a fixed value that represents a fault condition when exceeded.
-A change-based threshold is a value computed automatically that measures unexpected changes in the threshold value.
+A change-based threshold is a computed value that measures unexpected changes in the threshold value.
 Change-based thresholds are more applicable to metrics where a static value is difficult to determine.